Milk Program Recommendations

 Simplify milk pricing rules in the Southeast by aligning the qualifying criteria for pooling and eliminating transportation subsidies.

 Farm Bureau leaders will convene in January to consider and vote on these priorities and policy recommendations.
-Based on the outcome, the Farm Bureau staff will work with stakeholders in the dairy industry and policymakers to advance the recommendations.
+Based on the outcome, Farm Bureau staff will work with stakeholders in the dairy industry and policymakers to advance the recommendations.

 The working group was formed in January 2019 when AFBF’s voting delegates recommended the formation of a dairy task force to review methods to restructure and modernize the current Federal Milk Marketing Order system.